josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🌸_Containment_Studies/🌱_Foundations_Of_Containment/🌱_what_is_containment.md

 ## 🏮 Footer

-*🌱 What Is Containment* establishes the baseline conceptual definition for containment across the wider **🌸 Containment Studies** cluster.
+*🌱 What Is Containment?* establishes the baseline conceptual definition for containment across the wider **🌸 Containment Studies** cluster.

 It examines containment as:
 - boundary formation,